These Berry Hacks Will Make Choosing, Storing, Washing, and Freezing So Much Easier

 You can also sweeten the berries before freezing.
 If using strawberries, slice if desired.
 Place a small amount of fruit in the freezer bag or container and sprinkle lightly with sugar.
 Repeat the layering, leaving a little space at the top of the bag or container.
 Cover and let the fruit stand about 15 minutes or until juicy.
 Seal and freeze as directed above.

 With these tips under your belt, you can make the best berry pies, strawberry recipes, blueberry desserts, and other berry treats you've ever had this summer.
 Berries aren't the only fruit we love snacking on in the summertime (and year-round).
-You can also learn how to freeze peaches for later, and we have more tips for choosing the best fruit at the store and the farmers market, including picking the perfect watermelon.
-The summer months are some of the best for picking and preserving fresh fruit, so brush up on your knowledge now!
+You can also learn how to freeze peaches for later, and we have more tips for choosing the best fruit at the store and the farmers market.
+There are bounds of fresh berries and other produce no matter what time of the year, so brush up on your knowledge now!